davidbrochart/enhancement-proposals/kernel-subshells/kernel-subshells.md

 - deleting a sub-shell,
 - listing existing sub-shells.

-A kernel could choose to implement sub-shells by running them in separate threads, although it is not enforced.
+A sub-shell should be advertised to the client with a shell ID, which must be sent along with further messages on the shell channel in order to target a sub-shell.
+This allows any other client (console, notebook, etc.) to use this sub-shell.
+If no shell ID is sent, the message targets the main shell.
+Sub-shells are thus multiplexed on the shell channel through the shell ID.

-A sub-shell should be advertised to the front-end with a new kernel ID, so that any client can connect to it (console, notebook, etc.).
-Conceptually, clients see a new kernel, although it is actually the same kernel that the main shell is connected to.
+Internally, kernels must use the shell ID to route shell messages to sub-shells.
+They could use a separate thread to get shell messages, and dedicated threads for each sub-shell.
+The main shell should execute in the main thread.

 Essentially, a client connecting through a sub-shell should see no difference with a connection through the main shell, and it does not need to be aware of it.
 However, a front-end should provide